Foreign relations of Finland

 Inauguration of the President of the Republic of Finland at the Presidential Palace in 2024.
 On the left, the new President of the Republic, Alexander Stubb.
 On the right, Prime Minister Petteri Orpo.

 The foreign relations of Finland are the responsibility of the president of Finland, who leads foreign policy in cooperation with the government.
 Implicitly the government is responsible for internal policy and decision making in the European Union.
 Within the government, preparative discussions are conducted in the government committee of foreign and security policy (ulko- ja turvallisuuspoliittinen ministerivaliokunta), which includes the Prime Minister and at least the Minister of Foreign Affairs and the Minister of Defence, and at most four other ministers as necessary.
 The committee meets with the President as necessary.
 Laws concerning foreign relations are discussed in the parliamentary committee of foreign relations (ulkoasiainvaliokunta, utrikesutskottet).
 The Ministry of Foreign Affairs implements the foreign policy.

-Finland is a member of the European Union, the Eurozone, NATO, the Nordic Council, and the United Nations.

-The country declared independence in 1917, and in 1919 it was established as a republic.
-Throughout its existence, Finland has been a democratic state with a market-based economy.

-For six to seven centuries Finland formed an integral part of the Kingdom of Sweden, with the process of its incorporation beginning in the 12th century.
-During the Finnish War, which was linked to the Napoleonic Wars, the Russian Empire conquered Finland from Sweden.
-It was subsequently organized as an autonomous Grand Duchy of Finland within the Russian Empire.

-The roots of Finland’s foreign policy can be traced back to 18th-century Sweden and the Caps Party.
-During the period of autonomy under Russia, long-standing traditions of eastern policy were established.

-Independent Finland began adopting a policy of neutrality during the 1930s, drawing inspiration from the other Nordic countries that pursued similar lines.
-This neutrality continued after the Second World War.
-During the Cold War Finland expanded its economic cooperation with the West, while maintaining bilateral trade with the Soviet Union.